d3x0r/sack.vfs/README.md

 ```

-## JSON( [JSON6](https://www.github.com/d3x0r/json6) ) - JSON and JSON6 compatible processor
+## JSOX, and JSON( [JSON6](https://www.github.com/d3x0r/json6) ) - JSON and JSON6 compatible processor

+[JSOX](https://www.github.com/d3x0r/jsox) further extends JSON6 with Date support(subtype of numbers), BigInt support and TypedArray encoding.
+It also adds the ability to define classes, which reduces data replication in the output, but also reduces
+overhead serializing by having to parse shorter data; and gathering just values instead of `<Field> ':' <Value>` is less output usage.
+Also, objects that are recovered with a class tag share the same prototype, allowing the objects read to be more readily used in applications.
+JSOX parsing is 100% compatible with JSON6, JSON, and ES6(non code/function) parsing; that is JSOX can read their content with no issues.
+There
+is one small exception, when reading JSON6 in a streaming mode, it was possible to parse `1 23[45]` as `1`,`23`,`[45]` (similarly with {} instead of []),
+but JSOX requires at least one whitepsace between a number and a open brace or bracket, otherwise it tries to interpret it as a class tag.

-Slightly extended json parser to allows simple types to be returned as values, not requiring { or [ to start
+JSON6 is a slightly extended json parser to allows simple types to be returned as values, not requiring { or [ to start
 the JSON input.
 JSON6 parsing is 100% compatible with JSON parsing; that is JSON6 can read JSON content with no issues.

 Simple values, objects and arrays can result from parsing.
 Simple values are true,false,null, Numbers and Strings.